What We Do

 A cloud security assessment analyzes an organization’s cloud-based infrastructure and application environments to assure that the organization is protected from a wide variety of security risks and threats.

-At the conclusion of an assessment, a report is provided describing the environment’s configurations which are compliant with best security practices, and those which are not.
+At the conclusion of a cloud security assessment, a report is provided describing the environment’s configurations which are compliant with best security practices, and those which are not.
 For areas where gaps from best practices are identified, SecureSky prioritizes recommended remediation based on compensating controls, license levels (availability of certain product functionality), deployment efforts required, and potential impact to users.
-Recommendations are presented and discussed with our clients and following the assessment we remain available for additional consultation and re-testing.
+Recommendations are presented and discussed with our clients and following the cloud security assessment we remain available for additional consultation and re-testing.

 Who is the intended audience for a security assessment report?

-There are multiple audiences for a security assessment report, including:
+There are multiple audiences for a cloud security assessment report, including:

 - IT or SecOps teams with limited cloud experience or expertise, desiring to use findings both as a basis to harden their environment and as a training tool.